How to choose and prepare rhubarb with links to easy rhubarb recipes, perfect if you have a lot during the season.

 - In French home cooking, used mainly in healthy compotes as toppings and in pâtisserie.

-Its acidity makes a good accompaniment to fish and roast chicken too. - See my video: how to make rhubarb compote - how to prepare rhubarb, including a tip to make green rhubarb red;
+Its acidity makes a good accompaniment to fish and roast chicken too. - See my video: how to make rhubarb compote - how to prepare rhubarb, including my top tip how to turn green rhubarb red or pink.

 - Looking for dehydrated rhubarb?
 Then follow this recipe to make rhubarb chips as a garnish for desserts.